-The maximum number of shares of the Company's common stock that may be covered by awards granted under the Plan may not exceed 4,000,000 shares.
+Currently, the maximum number of shares of the Company's common stock that may be covered by awards granted under the Plan may not exceed 4,000,000 shares.
+The Board of Directors has recommended that the shareholders approve the proposed amendment to increase the number of shares that may be covered by awards granted under the Plan to 6,000,000.
 Shares of common stock related to awards that are cancelled or terminate for any reason without the issuance of shares shall not be treated as issued, and shall again become available for issuance, pursuant to the Plan.